The Day the Music Died: Take-off and crash

-The Bonanza had impacted terrain at high speed, estimated to have been around 170 mph, banked steeply to the right and in a nose-down attitude.
-The right wing tip had struck the ground first, sending the aircraft cartwheeling across the frozen field for 540 ft, before coming to rest against a wire fence at the edge of Juhl's property.
-The bodies of Holly and Valens had been ejected from the fuselage and lay near the plane's wreckage.
-Richardson's body had been thrown over the fence and into the cornfield of Juhl's neighbor Oscar Moffett, while Peterson's body was entangled in the wreckage.
+The Bonanza had impacted terrain at high speed, estimated to have been around 170 mph, banked 90° to the right and in a nose-down attitude.
+The right-wing tip struck the ground first, gouging a 12 x 2 ft furrow, crumpling then breaking off.
+The fuselage then hit the ground right-side down and bounced a few feet back into the air, traveling another 50 feet through the air, simultaneously rolling inverted due to the remaining left wing still generating lift.
+The plane struck the ground a final time, in an inverted, nose-down position, the nose hitting and flipping the plane over into a right-side up, tail-first position.
+The momentum of the heavy engine caused the fuselage, left wing remaining attached and intact to the end, to roll upon itself into a virtual ball, rolling nose-over-tail across the frozen field for 540 ft, before coming to rest tail-first against a wire fence.
+The bodies of the performers had been ejected from the fuselage and lay near the plane's wreckage, while Peterson's body, which was entangled in the wreckage, could only be retrieved after the cockpit was cut open using blowtorches.
 With the rest of the entourage en route to Minnesota, Anderson, who had driven the party to the airport and witnessed the plane's takeoff, had to identify the bodies of the musicians.
-County coroner Ralph Smiley certified that all four victims died instantly, citing the cause of death as "gross trauma to brain" for the three artists and "brain damage" for the pilot.
+The county coroner, Ralph Smiley, reported that all four victims died instantly, the cause of death being "gross trauma to brain" for the three musicians and "brain damage" for the pilot.

 Aftermath

 María Elena Holly learned of her husband's death via a television news report.
 A widow after only six months of marriage, she suffered a miscarriage shortly after, reportedly due to "psychological trauma".
 Holly's mother, on hearing the news on the radio at home in Lubbock, Texas, screamed and collapsed.
-Within months of Holly's death, official protocols were implemented to ensure that the names of victims of traumatic incidents are not released by authorities until after their families have been notified.

 Despite the tragedy, the "Winter Dance Party" tour continued.
-Fifteen-year-old Bobby Vee was given the task of filling in for Holly at the next scheduled performance in Moorhead, in part because he "knew all the words to all the songs".
+Fifteen-year-old Bobby Vee was given the task of filling in for Holly at the next scheduled performance in Moorhead, in part because he "knew all the words to all the songs."
 Jennings and Allsup carried on for two more weeks, with Jennings taking Holly's place as lead singer.
+Other performers who were recruited for the remainder of the tour were Jimmy Clanton, Fabian and Frankie Avalon.

 Meanwhile, funerals for the victims were held individually.
-Holly and Richardson were buried in Texas, Valens in California, and Peterson in Iowa.
-Holly's widow, María Elena, did not attend the funeral.
-She later said in an interview: "In a way, I blame myself.
+Holly and Richardson were buried in Texas, Valens in California and Peterson in Iowa.
+Holly's widow, María Elena, did not attend his funeral.
+She said in an interview: "In a way, I blame myself.
 I was not feeling well when he left.
 I was two weeks pregnant, and I wanted Buddy to stay with me, but he had scheduled that tour.
 It was the only time I wasn't with him.
 And I blame myself because I know that, if only I had gone along, Buddy never would have gotten into that airplane."